qiime2/docs/source/tutorials/pd-mice.rst

 .. checkpoint::

-   1 .Based on the current rarefaction curve and sample summary, what sequencing depth would you pick?
-Why?
+   *Based on the current rarefaction curve and sample summary, what sequencing depth would you pick?
+Why?*

-   2. In this case, we can retain 47 samples with a rarefaction depth of 2000 sequences/sample.
+   In this case, we can retain 47 samples with a rarefaction depth of 2000 sequences/sample.

-   3. Based on the sequencing depth and distribution of samples, we'll use 2000 sequences/sample for this analysis.
+   Based on the sequencing depth and distribution of samples, we'll use 2000 sequences/sample for this analysis.
 This will let us keep 47 of 48 high quality samples (discarding the one sample with sequencing depth below 1000 sequences/sample).

 Diversity analysis
 ==================